 Itchy bumps can take up to 14 days to appear after the bite occurs.
 There are often several bites together, and may be clustered or in a line.
-Dr. Bosch recommends cleaning bites with soap and water, and avoiding scratching.
+Clean bites with soap and water, and avoiding scratching.
 Over-the-counter anti-itch cream can help if the urge to scratch is strong.

 Bedbug bites are easy to confuse with flea bites.
 Bedbug bites are usually redder.
 Check thoroughly around sleeping areas if you suspect a pest infestation.
 Bedbugs reproduce quickly so do not delay looking for the source of any bite marks.

 You can check for bedbugs in between mattresses and under fitted sheets or bed skirts.
 Use a flashlight to check behind the headboard and in crevices along baseboards.
 You can also check the seams of upholstered furniture near the sleeping area.

 Evidence of bedbugs include rusty brown spots of feces and molted exoskeletons left in dark hiding spaces.
 You may also see blood spots on your sheets if you’ve been bitten while you sleep.